suryart/spree_active_sale/README.md

     # listing all sale events which are going to expire today.
     Spree::ActiveSale::Event.ending_today

     # to check if an instance is live or not?.
-Here instance can be an object of "Spree::ActiveSale::Event", "Spree::Variant", "Spree::Product", or "Spree::Taxon" class, which simply says if sale event for that instance is accessible for users or not.
+    # Here instance can be an object of
+    # "Spree::ActiveSale::Event", "Spree::Variant", "Spree::Product", or "Spree::Taxon" class.
+    # Which simply says if sale event for that instance is accessible for users or not.
     Spree::ActiveSale::Event.is_live?(instance)
   ```